thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 #### On-Premise, Private Training?

-If you would like private, on-site training for a team of 10 or more developers, please contact us at <a href="mailto:hello@thoughtram.io?subject=Re Private AMC Training">hello@thoughtram.io</a>

 <img src="/images/sample_public_training.jpg" style="margin-top:15px; width:75%; margin-bottom:10px" alt="Public Training at Trade Me, June 2017 New Zealand">

+If you prefer private, on-site training for your development teams [10 or more developers], please contact us for rates, details, and scheduling: <a href="mailto:hello@thoughtram.io?subject=Re Private AMC Training">hello@thoughtram.io</a>

 ### Tickets on sale now